Hi José, tell us your story?

 Member satisfaction with our group fitness offering has been one of the most consistent and impressive performance indicators.
 We measure it monthly on a scale of 1 to 10 (along with other indicators such as Net Promoter Score, staff interaction and cleanliness) and it has been climbing steadily, currently tracking 17% above our average Net Promoter Score.

-In addition, we’ve seen group fitness attendances increase 3% (YOY), now representing 44% of all our gym visits.
+In addition, we’ve seen group fitness attendances increase by 3% (YOY), now representing 44% of all our gym visits.
 Les Mills classes make up almost half of our group fitness classes each week and have a higher average attendance than our other classes, so they’re helping to drive this growth.

 Caption: The data-driven approach has enabled SC Fitness to attract younger members, a majority of which are female